CDC extends eviction moratorium a month, says it's last time

 Diane Yentel, president of the National Low Income Housing Coalition, called an extension of the eviction ban “the right thing to do — morally, fiscally, politically, and as a continued public health measure.”

-But landlords, who have opposed the moratorium and challenged it in court, are against any extension.
+But landlords, who have opposed the moratorium and challenged it in court, were against any extension.
 They have argued the focus should be on speeding up the distribution of rental assistance.

 Ashraf Khalil, The Associated Press